Dhruv23/GravSim/README.md

 - Uses Newton's Laws of Gravitation for Physics simulations
 - Modular architecture with separate classes for:
-  - `Vector2`: Core math for 2D vector operations
+  - `Vector2`: Core math for 2D vector operations [FINISHED]
-  - `Body`: Represents a physical object with mass, velocity, and position
+  - `Body`: Represents a physical object with mass, velocity, and position [FINISHED]
   - `Simulation`: [Planned] Governs the gravitational interactions between all bodies
   - `Renderer`: [Planned] Real-time OpenGL-based visualizer
 - [Planned] Time-stepped physics with Euler integration